-Many hot tub seekers choose models based solely on how well they soothe aching muscles, but the best spas hot tubs can also provide the perfect place for fun family activities.
+Many hot tub seekers choose models based solely on how well they soothe aching muscles, but the best hot tubs spas can also provide the perfect place for fun family activities.
 Families often spend lots of time in the same house but don’t always spend quality time together.
 Installing a hot tub suitable for the whole family lets you spend time together while enjoying warm, soothing bubbles.
-Plus, families who can’t afford a pool, often find a hot tub offers a more affordable alternative.
-Here are some helpful tips on choosing the best spa hot tub for your family.
+Plus, families who can’t afford a pool, often find a family hot tub offers a more affordable alternative.
+Here are some helpful tips on choosing a hot tub your whole family will enjoy.

 Choose the Right Size

 The best outdoor hot tubs for families must be large enough for everyone to comfortably fit.
 A good rule of thumb to ensure there’s enough room is factoring in 100-gallons per person in your household.
 While a two-person hot tub is great for individuals or couples, look for units large enough for at least six people to comfortably fit a family of four.
 For larger families, compare models that seat up to eight.

 Find the Safest Model